Khalistan movement: 2020s

-Numerous protests, particularly among diaspora Sikhs, occurred in the aftermath of the Indian police's manhunt for Singh.
+Numerous protests, particularly among diaspora Sikhs, occurred in the aftermath of the Indian police's search for Singh.
 While many transpired without incident, numerous violent attacks were reported in various locations.
-A mob of protesters attacked the Indian consulate in San Francisco, another mob attacked the Indian High Commission office in London and attempted to pull down the Indian flag off a pole, broke windows, and inflicted minor injuries on security staff.
-The NIA claimed that a group of protesters in San Francisco were exhorted to kill all representatives of the Indian government.
+A mob of protesters attacked the Indian consulate in San Francisco, another mob attacked the Indian High Commission in London and attempted to pull down the Indian flag off a pole, broke windows, and inflicted minor injuries on security staff.
+The National Investigation Agency claimed that a group of protesters in San Francisco were exhorted to kill all representatives of the Indian government.
 On 21 March 2023, two men poured flammable material in the entrance of the consulate and attempted to set the San Francisco consulate on fire.
 In Washington, Khalistan supporters verbally intimidated and physically assaulted an Indian journalist covering the protests.
 In a Surrey protest, Sameer Kaushal, a journalist, was allegedly assaulted and harassed by Khalistan supporters.
-In the aftermath of the Surrey protest, Surrey RCMP spokesperson Cpl.
-Vanessa Munn confirmed police were investigating alleged assault involving a different victim and that the RCMP was seeking witnesses and video evidence.
-She stated “There is an assault investigation into the assault of one person who was in the crowd and did appear to be swarmed and assaulted by multiple people”.
-The Indian Ambassador to the US Taranjit Singh Sandhu was threatened with assassination by Khalistanis.
+In the aftermath of the Surrey protest, Surrey Royal Canadian Mounted Police (RCMP) spokesperson Vanessa Munn confirmed police were investigating an alleged assault involving a different victim and that the RCMP was seeking witnesses and video evidence.
+She stated "There is an assault investigation into the assault of one person who was in the crowd and did appear to be swarmed and assaulted by multiple people".
+In 2023, Indian ambassador to the US Taranjit Singh Sandhu was threatened with assassination by Khalistanis.

 On 18 June 2023, Hardeep Singh Nijjar was shot dead in the parking lot of a Sikh temple in Surrey, British Columbia.
-Nijjar was allegedly the head of two pro-Khalistan organisations in Canada, and had been accused by the Indian Government of orchestrating targeted killings in India, for which it unsuccessfully sought his extradition.
+Nijjar was allegedly the head of two pro-Khalistan organisations in Canada, and had been accused by the Indian government of orchestrating targeted killings in India, for which it unsuccessfully sought his extradition.

 On 2 July 2023, Khalistani supporters set the Indian consulate in San Francisco on fire.
 The arson attempt was promptly suppressed by the San Francisco Fire Department, resulting in limited damage to the building and no injuries to the staffers present.
 The incident was condemned by the State Department's spokesman Matthew Miller.
 A video of the incident was released on Twitter by Khalistani supporters, suggesting the attack was retaliation for the recent death of Hardeep Singh Nijjar.
 Nijjar's death sparked protests among sections of the Sikh diaspora; posters promoting these events alleged that Indian diplomats played a role in the death.
-The posters were condemned by Canadian Foreign Affairs Minister Melanie Joly who assured the safety of Indian diplomats and buildings.
+The posters were condemned by Canadian Foreign Affairs Minister Melanie Joly, who assured the safety of Indian diplomats and buildings.